H0wd3n/Boomalope-Blues/Install-Instructions.md

 ## If you do not own any of the dlc and just the base game you will need to disable the mods that require the dlc to work.

 ### Now click sort and then save.
-You're not done yet though!
+You're not done yet!
 ## Converting Textures to .dds
 ### Now this part can take some time depending on your hardware.
 - On the top of Rimsort click File -> Settings -> [todds](https://toddhoward.sexy/).
 On this page make sure the quality preset is set to "Optimized - Recommended for Rimworld". and then click the option that says Optimize active mods only and then click ok.